Lee Roy Martin: Investigation, arrest, and trial

 After learning of Opal Buckson's abduction on the morning of February 13, local residents Henry Transou and Lester Skinner were patrolling the area, looking for a car that matched the description given over the radio by local police.
-Within hours of the abduction, they saw a car backed down a dirt path in a heavily-wooded area and a man standing beside it.
+Within hours of the abduction, they saw a car backing down a dirt path in a heavily wooded area and a man standing beside it.
 When they drove by, the man quickly got inside and drove away.
 They wrote down the vehicle's plate numbers and reported what they'd seen to police.
-Investigators later found Buckson's body nearby to where Martin's car had been spotted.
+Investigators later found Buckson's body nearby, where Martin's car had been spotted.

 Martin was arrested on February 27, 1968.
 The Sheriff took evidence from Martin and questioned him.
 Martin directed them to the location of bodies.
 However, in the process, Martin was not given adequate right to counsel, and so authorities did not seek the death penalty.
 Martin was convicted of first-degree murder in the deaths of Dedmond, Parris, Rhinehart, and Buckson.
 He received four life terms.

-After Martin's arrest, Roger Dedmond, who was three months into his prison sentence, was released from Union County Prison Camp on March 1, 1968.
+After Martin's arrest, Roger Dedmond, who was ten months into his prison sentence, was released from Union County Prison Camp on March 1, 1968.
 All charges against him in the murder of his wife were dropped.

-While the popular conception of Martin's motive was that he was "after young women," in prison interviews and in discussions with his mother Martin himself said he had a split personality, including a violent side that took control of him.
+While the popular conception of Martin's motive was that he was "after young women," in prison interviews and in discussions with his mother, Martin himself said he had a split personality, including a violent side that took control of him.

 Aftermath

 On May 31, 1972, while incarcerated at Central Correctional Institution in Columbia, Martin was stabbed to death by fellow inmate Kenneth Marshall Rumsey.
-Rumsey later killed himself in prison.
+Rumsey killed himself in prison five years later.